docker/docs/content/security/for-admins/registry-access-management.md

 ## Caveats

-There are certain limitations when using Registry Access Management; they are as follows:
+There are certain limitations when using Registry Access Management:

-- Windows image pulls, and image builds are not restricted
+- Windows image pulls and image builds are not restricted by default.
+For Registry Access Management to take effect on Windows Container mode, you must allow the Windows Docker daemon to use Docker Desktop's internal proxy by selecting the [Use proxy for Windows Docker daemon](../../desktop/settings/windows.md/#proxies) setting.
 - Builds such as `docker buildx` using a Kubernetes driver are not restricted
 - Builds such as `docker buildx` using a custom docker-container driver are not restricted
 - Blocking is DNS-based; you must use a registry's access control mechanisms to distinguish between “push” and “pull”